Learning Experience Designer Jobs in USA with Visa Sponsorship

 Which visa types are available for Learning Experience Designers seeking sponsorship?

-H-1B is the most common path for employer-sponsored roles.
+H-1B visa is the most common path for employer-sponsored roles.
 O-1A is an option if you have nationally recognized awards, published research on learning design, or a record of speaking at major industry conferences.
-Australians can pursue the E-3 visa, which follows the same specialty occupation standard as the H-1B but skips the lottery entirely.
+Australians can pursue the E-3 visa, which follows the same specialty occupation standard as the H-1B visa but skips the lottery entirely.

 What degree do I need for an employer to sponsor an H-1B as a Learning Experience Designer?